-Coding boot camps that offer Income Sharing Agreements generally don’t require you to pay for your education until you find a job - after which you agree to pay a percentage of your salary.
+Coding bootcamps that offer Income Sharing Agreements generally don’t require you to pay tuition for your education until you find a job – after which you agree to pay a percentage of your salary.

 Since ISAs vary by school, it’s essential to understand how contracts work.
 Some require an upfront deposit, although the deposit could be applied as a credit toward your deferred tuition before or after you leave school.

-Here’s a list of the top 10 bootcamps that offer an Income Share Agreement option.
+Here’s a list of the top 10 bootcamps that offer an ISA option.

 1. App Academy

-For your ISA with App Academy you pay nothing to start - zero deposit and zero tuition.
-Your payment floor is $50,000, so you don’t start making ISA payments until you’re making an pre-tax income of at least $50,000.
+For your ISA with App Academy, you pay nothing to start (or deferred tuition) – zero deposit and zero tuition.
+Your payment floor is $50,000, so you don’t start ISA payments until you’re making a pre-tax income of at least $50,000.
 You pay back tuition by making monthly payments equal to 15% of your pre-tax monthly income.
 You will make these payments for 36 months or until you reach the ISA maximum of $31,000, whichever comes first.
 The maximum payment cap you will pay the App Academy $31,000.

 Wyncode’s Income Share Agreement program allows three candidates in every cohort to enroll in a full-time Wyncode program with no up-front tuition costs.
 Wyncode’s Income Share Agreements are granted to candidates that have a financial need.
 ISA recipients can pay back tuition once you’ve landed a job making $40,000/year or more.
 ISA applications are open for our full-time programs: Full Stack Web Development and UX/UI Immersive.

-The online-only Lambda program can be from 6-12 months.
-You could specialize in data science, full-stack web development, iOS development or user experience design.
+The online-only bloomtech program can be from 6-12 months.
+You could specialize in data science, full-stack web development, iOS development, or user experience design.

-For Lambda's ISA program you share 17% of your income for 24 months or until you have reached the maximum payment amount of $30,000, once you start making $50,000 per year, or you have exhausted your payment window of 60 months.
+With the Bloomberg ISA program, you share 17% of your income for 24 months or until you have reached the maximum payment amount of $30,000, once you start making $50,000 per year, or you have exhausted your payment window of 60 months.